Stuck in a rut with your scent detection training?

 There are also many commercial scent detection devices, such as a box that launches ball as a reward (like a flyball box) to train focussed attention in dogs with high toy drive. http://www.elitek9.com/Scent-Detection-Equipment/products/97/ offers several price points.

-Maybe you haven’t exhausted some of the “traditional” scent detection setups.
-My go-to favorite is a scent detection lab, where hides are taped next to holes in boxes: https://youtu.be/m8JqEBp5N4g.
+For classes, my go-to favorite is a scent detection lab, where hides are taped next to holes in boxes: https://youtu.be/m8JqEBp5N4g (inspired by Andrew Ramsey).
 The cardboard boxes can be disassembled to lie flat and are light and convenient for transport to multiple locations.
 With a hockey bag, we’ve moved the lab everywhere from a 10×10 horse stall in a barn to a small kitchen with a litter of puppies.

 This photo shows another exemplar.
 Note that the 3 inch diameter holes in the boxes is critically important!
 The holes fit most dog breeds and allow dogs to work to source, the highest concentration of target odor.